nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

       Done

    The router kit will send an ``MLR.req`` message to the leader kit (Backbone Router).
-   This can be observed using the `nRF Sniffer for 802.15.4 based on nRF52840 with Wireshark`_.
+   This can be observed using the `nRF Sniffer for 802.15.4`_.

    .. note::
         The DUA registration with the Backbone Router is not yet supported.